 Beach house.
 Donna tells Kelly she'd like to have a memorial for Rocky, and Kelly says that the loss of a pet can be harder than humans, since pets are less complicated and always all about love.
 That is soo true.
 Donna remarks that Brenda is really torn up about the pooch's passing.

 The Walsh house.
 Brandon and Steve are helping Mama Walsh unload groceries from her car when Dylan comes roaring into the driveway in his Porsche.
 Mama Walsh is oblivious to his bad mood, greets him pleasantly, and ambles into the house with her groceries.
 Dylan tells Brandon he wants to talk "man to man", then snarls about how he (Brandon) made a move on Kelly after he (Dylan) loaned her out so she could attend his task force events.
 Steve's confused and is all "Wha-at?"
-Brandon insists that nothing happened between him and Kelly, and Dylan grumbles about how he sent his sex freak of a girlfriend to him, looking for a handout.
+Brandon insists that nothing happened between him and Kelly, and Dylan grumbles about how he sent his sex freak of a girlfriend his way, looking for a handout.
 Steve perks up at the mention of a sex freak and says he's eager to hear more 'bout that.
 Dylan and Brandon ignore Steve and egg each other on to throw the first punch - so Dylan takes a swing.
-Brandon ducks, and Steve accidentally gets punched in the face, which, for some reason, caused me to burst out laughing.
+Brandon ducks, and Steve accidentally gets punched in the face, which made me laugh very hard.
 Brandon moans that the whole Kelly/Lucinda thing is his fault, and Dylan bitterly says he'd been looking forward to giving him a beating.
 Brandon points out that Lucinda has them at each others' throats, then announces he no longer wants to have anything to do with her.
 Suddenly, Mama Walsh calls out to Brandon, telling him she has brownies and ice cream for him and his little friends.
-This instantly smooths over all the bad feelings of the past three minutes, and Brandon, Dylan, and Steve (with his bloody nose) scamper toward the house for a yummy dessert treat.
+This instantly smooths over all the bad feelings of the past three minutes, and Brandon, Dylan, and Steve (with his bloody nose) scamper toward the house for a yummy dessert.

 CU Research Lab.
 The terrorists, with Brenda in tow, enter the building carrying flashlights.
 One of the guys orders Brenda to keep watch while they break into the lab and wreak some havoc.
 Brenda realizes that the lab is the one where Ahn-drea works, so she weakly protests that she knows for a fact that the animals are treated humanely there...but they ignore her.
 After they break in, they release the bewildered cats from their cages, and throw papers around.
 About a minute later, the lights in the building come on, and a team of FBI agents storm toward the lab.
 They immediately arrest Brenda, handcuff her, and read her her rights...and she looks very close to tears.